C. Aubrey Smith: Acting career

 Smith's gravestone in St Leonard's churchyard, Aldrington, Brighton and Hove.
 "With malice towards none: with charity for all."

 Smith began acting on the London stage in 1895.
-His first major role was in Prisoner of Zenda the following year, playing the dual lead roles of king and look-alike.
+His first major role was in The Prisoner of Zenda the following year, playing the dual lead roles of king and look-alike.
 Forty-one years later, he appeared in the most acclaimed film version of the novel, this time as the wise old adviser to Ronald Colman.
 When Raymond Massey asked him to help him understand the role of Black Michael, he answered "My dear Ray, in my time I have played every part in The Prisoner of Zenda except Princess Flavia.
 And I always had trouble with Black Michael!"
 He made his Broadway debut as early as 1895 in The Notorious Mrs. Ebbsmith.
 In 1907 he appeared with Marie Doro in The Morals of Marcus, a play Doro later made into a silent film.
 Smith later appeared in a revival of George Bernard Shaw's Pygmalion in the starring role of Henry Higgins.

 Smith appeared in early films for the nascent British film industry, starring in The Bump in 1920 (written by A. A. Milne for the company Minerva Films, which was founded in 1920 by the actor Leslie Howard and his friend and story editor Adrian Brunel).
 Smith later went to Hollywood where he had a successful career as a character actor playing either officer or gentleman roles.
 One role in 1937 was as Colonel Williams in Wee Willie Winkie, starring Shirley Temple, Victor McLaglen, Cesar Romero and June Lang.
 He was regarded as being the unofficial leader of the British film industry colony in Hollywood, which Sheridan Morley characterised as the Hollywood Raj, a select group of British actors who were seen to be colonising the capital of the film business in the 1930s.
 Other film stars considered to be "members" of this select group were David Niven (whom Smith treated like a son), Ronald Colman, Rex Harrison, Robert Coote, Basil Rathbone, Nigel Bruce (whose daughter's wedding he had attended as best man), Leslie Howard (whom Smith had known since working with him on early films in London), and Patric Knowles.